Heering House: Early history

 The property was listed as No. 60 in Christianshavn Quarter in Copenhagen's first cadastre of 1689.
 It was at that time owned by Kirsten Nielsen, widow of brewer Espen Nielsen.

 The property was acquired by brewer and timber merchant Peter Casse (1697-1782).
 He was originally from Flensbiurg.
 Gasse was also active in the slave trade.
 He was responsible for sending around 20 ships to the West Indies with slaves.
-He was elected as councilman in.
-In 1749, he was one of the members of the Herman congregation who applied for royal permission to built Frederick's German Church.
+He was elected as councilman.
+In 1749, he was one of the members of the Herman congregation who applied for royal permission to build Frederick's German Church.
 He was also elected as one of the "directors" of the construction process.
 In 1753 he constructed a new brewery building on the rear of his property.
 The property was listed as No. 163 in the new cadastre of 1756.
 Casse was also the owner of a warehouse at Bådsmandsstræde 4.
 He kept the property until his death.
 He is buried in the crypt of Christian's Church (Chapel 2).